 - Liaison with other service providers

-The physiotherapist can assist in the care of residents who may have any of the following conditions:
+The Physical Therapy Practitioner can assist in the care of residents who may have any of the following conditions:

 Neurological, Orthopaedic, Arthritis, Spinal, Respiratory, Cognitive Conditions including Alzheimer Disease & Dementia, Oncology & Palliative Care.
 Using the full range of physiotherapy skills the physiotherapist working in palliative care treats not only cancer patients but also those suffering from many other life limiting conditions such as motor neuron disease, multiple sclerosis, other progressive neurological conditions, respiratory conditions and dementia.